 Walsenburg rests on the outskirts of the San Luis Valley in what is known as the Spanish Peaks Region.
 Known as the “city built on coal, Walsenburg has strong ties to the coal industry, even to this day.
 The town offers plenty of history and charming downtown streets.
 Recent efforts have put it as one of the up-and-coming art scenes in Colorado with the addition of the Museum of Friends.

-As the county seat, it is the most populous city in Huerfano county, which is the poorest in Colorado.
+As the county seat, it is the most populous city in Huerfano County, which is the poorest in Colorado.
 It is investing heavily in the cannabis industry with cheap rent and a marijuana-friendly business environment.

-- County: Huerfano
+- County: Huerfano Co.

 Mountains and Mesas